Contact Us Contact Us Request Information Request Information

 Suwa Shrine

-In the 6th year of Bunmei, when the castle lord was suffering from poor harvest due to continuous drought, he had a dream and prayed to the Suwa Shrine, known as the water god, to pray for rain, which bore fruit and saved his life.
+In the 6th year of Bunmei 6 (the 6th year of Bunmei), when the lord of the castle was suffering from poor harvest due to continuous drought, he had a dream and prayed to the Suwa Shrine, known as the water god, to pray for rain and was saved.
 The Suwa Shrine is a beautiful wedding ceremony that carries on the history and traditions of Japan in the fragrant cypress temple of the god who has protected Yamagata for a long time.

 Name: Suwa Shrine